SENSUIKAN!

 1 February 1942: American Air Raid on Kwajalein:

 Vice Admiral (later Fleet Admiral) William F. Halsey Jr's Task Force 8 (USS ENTERPRISE (CV-6) raids Kwajalein and Wotje in the Marshall Islands.
-The ENTERPRISE's Douglas "Dauntless" SBDs of VB 6 and VS 6 and TBD "Devastators" of VT 6 sink a transport and damage the light cruiser KATORI, flagship of the Sixth Fleet's (Submarines) Commander, Vice Admiral Shimizu Mitsumi (former CO of ISE).
+ENTERPRISE's Douglas "Dauntless" SBDs of VB-6 and VS-6 and TBD "Devastators" of VT-6 sink a transport and damage light cruiser KATORI, flagship of the Sixth Fleet's (Submarines) Commander, Vice Admiral Shimizu Mitsumi (former CO of ISE).
 The submarine depot ship YASUKUNI MARU and several other important ships are also damaged in the raid.

 5 February 1942: Operation "K-1" - The Second Air Attack on Pearl Harbor:

 At Kwajalein.
 Five submarines are selected to participate in Operation K-1, the planned second air attack on Pearl Harbor.
 The objective of the attack is to bomb the "Ten-Ten Dock" and disrupt ship repair activities.
-The I-9 is assigned to take up station midway between Wotje and the Shoal and act as a radio beacon for two Kawanishi H8K1 "Emily" flying boat bombers.
-The I-19, I-15 and the I-26 are to refuel the flying boats at the Shoal.
-The I-23 is to standby 10 miles south of Pearl Harbor, provide weather reports and act in an air-sea rescue capacity.
+I-9 is assigned to take up station midway between Wotje and the Shoal and act as a radio beacon for two Kawanishi H8K1 "Emily" flying boat bombers.
+I-19, I-15 and I-26 are to refuel the flying boats at the Shoal.
+I-23 is to standby at Point N (SSW of Keahole Point, Hawaii), provide weather reports and act in an air-sea rescue capacity.
 The submarines depart for their stations.

 8 February 1942: